kanaria69/Mainecoco/README.md

-## I used to work for an origami company but they folded.
+## Americans can't switch from pounds to kilograms overnight.
+That would cause mass confusion.